Compassion and self-compassion are not soft extras in the process of changing your life.

 “I know you’re tired.
 Just try for 5 or 10 minutes, and then you can rest.
 You’ve got this.”

-These small moments of self-compassion build resilience over time.
+These small moments of self-kindness build resilience over time.
 They make life more peaceful, fulfilling, and joyful.